christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 5.3.6.
 Tiberius Julius Sauromates II\
 Part 5: From Imperial Cult to Christianity\
 6\.
 Flavian Dynasty\
-Part 6: Rewriting History\
+Part 6: What Happened to the Scythians?\
 7\.
-Inventing History\
-7.1 Inventing Classical Greece\
-7.2 The 'Achaemenid' Empire is the Parthian Empire\
-7.3 Fabricating 'Ancient' Egypt\
+The Demographic Erasure of the Scythian-Aryan Hegemony\
+7.1 The Flavians (c.
+50 BCE – 300 CE)\
-7.4 China: The Han Synthesis and the Tartarian Genocide\
+7.2 China: The Han Synthesis and the Tartarian Genocide\
-7.5 India: The Mauryan Mirage\
+7.3.
+Ancient India: The Mauryan Mirage\
+7.4 The Middle East and North Africa: Invasions and Slave Colonization (250 - 650 CE)\
+7.5 Where Did The Scythian Aryans Go?
+The Refugia.\
 8\.
-Who Forged History?\
+Rewriting History\
+8.1 Inventing Ancient Greece\
+8.2 The 'Achaemenid' Empire is the Parthian Empire\
+8.3 Fabricating 'Ancient' Egypt\
+8.4 The Church Fathers\
 Part 7.
 Sects of the Imperial Cult\
 9\.
-Sects of the Imperial Cult\
+Identifying the Flavian Scribes\
 9.1 Christianity\
 9.2.
 The Cult of Antinous\
 9.3.
 Islam\